Toyota Tacoma vs Chevy Colorado

 The Toyota Tacoma has been a popular truck for many years, right alongside competitors like the Chevy Colorado, so it should come as no surprise that truck fans are curious as to what distinguishes the Toyota model from the Chevy.
 Our team at Ron Hibbard Toyota will examine a direct comparison of the Toyota Tacoma vs. Chevy Colorado and identify the many features in each model.

-Toyota vs Chevy: What’s New This Year?
+Toyota vs Chevy: Safety Features

 - Pre-Collision System with Pedestrian Detection

 - Lane Departure Alert with Sway Warning System

 - Automatic High Beams

 If you want similar safety features on the Colorado, you should be ready to upgrade to higher trim levels.
 Even then, you won’t be able to find all of these systems in any configuration of the 2019 Chevy Colorado.

 Aside from the base safety features, the Tacoma also offers a few perks at the base level to enhance your rides even further:

 - Three USB ports

 - 4-way adjustable driver’s seat with lumbar support